s-lasch/s-lasch.github.io/_posts/kNN/2023-05-09-Introduction-to-kNN.md

 The working principle behind $k$-NN is that similar data points belong to the same class.
 It assumes that if a particular data point is close to other data points in a feature space, it likely belongs to the same class as those neighbors.

 $k$-NN uses a distance metric to determine the similarity between two data points.
 There are several, such as Euclidean distance—perhaps the most common—which measures the straight-line distance between two points in a multidimensional space.
-More information on these distance metrics and their uses is yet to come.
+Refer to my article on [Distance Metrics](https://s-lasch.github.io/2023/06/07/kNN-Distance-Metrics.html) for $k$-NN.

 ## **What is $k$?**